jiehanzheng/squid2radius/README.md

 squid2radius
 ============

-squid2radius analyzes your squid `access.log` file, and report it to a RADIUS server using `Accounting-Request` as defined in RFC 2866.
+squid2radius analyzes your squid `access.log` file, and report usage information to a RADIUS server using `Accounting-Request` as defined in RFC 2866.

 After analyzing is finished, it calls squid to rotate your log file so that no lines will be counted more than once.